|

 that showed any strength and spirit were the cities of the Achaean

-league, the AEtolians, and the islanders of Rhodes.
+league, the Aetolians, and the islanders of Rhodes.

-It went downhill with Macedonia.
+In a nutshell, it went downhill with Macedonia.
 In

 168 B.C., Macedonia became dependent upon Rome and in 146